The name langill is an old name from Normandy

 langill Settlers in United States in the 20th Century

-- William Langill, aged 60, who emigrated to the United States, in 1906
+- William Langill, aged 60, who immigrated to the United States, in 1906

-- Henry C. Langill, who emigrated to the United States, in 1909
+- Henry C. Langill, who immigrated to the United States, in 1909

 - Manley Langill, aged 40, who settled in America, in 1924